 Rooms like kitchens and garages can use a good commercial or homemade degreaser once a month or every quarter to cut down on slippery areas, according to Sparkle Uniform and Linen Service.
 A mix of baking soda and lemon sprinkled over the top of the linoleum, then mopped up with warm water and dish soap, also works well to degrease flooring.

-Non skid linoleum is made by increasing the friction that exists between the floor and the foot.
-Anti slip linoleum particles are placed within the wear layer of the flooring material.
-It can also be added to the outermost layer of the linoleum, which can wear down in high traffic areas.
+Non-skid linoleum is made by increasing the friction that exists between the floor and the foot.
+This works because anti-slip linoleum particles are placed within the wear layer of the flooring material.